 XVI.
-Residency Requirements
+Residency Requirements and Years on Campus

 In addition to meeting the Graduate School's residency requirements for the Master's and Doctoral degrees, students must be enrolled for at least three credit hours in an appropriate course (e.g., Psyc 9000, Psyc 9300) until all degree requirements, including final orals, are completed.